SummVD/SummVD/README.md

-**SummVD's GitHub page**
+# SummVD's GitHub page

+**This code runs with Python 3.8**

-To run the experiments like in the paper we have built a user-friendly script :
+## To run the experiments like in the paper we have built a user-friendly script :

-**Step 1** : Download via the google drive the datasets, word embedding and parameters : https://drive.google.com/drive/folders/1QjobC4w9G7nd2eva5sURUQ5Ys3s93gan?usp=sharing
+**Step 1** : Download via the google drive the datasets, word embedding and parameters : [Drive folder](https://drive.google.com/drive/folders/1QjobC4w9G7nd2eva5sURUQ5Ys3s93gan?usp=sharing)

-**Keep the same file structure**, which means that you have to put every file/folder like in the google drive in a folder called SummVD.
+**You need to keep the same file structure**, which means that you have to put every file/folder like in the google drive in a folder called SummVD.

 **Step 2** : Download the github SummVD.py file, and put it to the **root of the SummVD folder**.